ItsCalebJones/ItsCalebJones/README.md

 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/us.svg" />
 from *<a href="">Space Launch Complex 4E</a>, Vandenberg SFB, CA, USA*
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/us.svg" />
-at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220512T222900">2022-05-12 22:29:00 UTC</a>.
+at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220513T220700">2022-05-13 22:07:00 UTC</a>.
 Until
 then, this pad will have been used for 90 out of 696 launches from this location.
-The launch status is currently *TBC* 🟨 .
+The launch status is currently *Go* 🟩 .
 The mission type is
 *Communications* and the payload will be injected into *a Low Earth Orbit
 (LEO)*.
 <br>
 <blockquote>
-  A batch of satellites for Starlink mega-constellation - SpaceX's project for space-based Internet communication system.
+  A batch of 53 satellites for Starlink mega-constellation - SpaceX's project for space-based Internet communication system.
 </blockquote>

 <p float="left" align="center">